isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 #### 6. I am an employer of a helper/Confinement Nanny who is due to enter Singapore.
 However, I need help to submit an entry application or to fulfil the travel health control measures (e.g. arranging for my helper's or nanny’s SHN accommodation and her pre-departure COVID-19 test) What should I do?

 You may wish to engage an employment agency to submit an application on your behalf.
-In this case, the employment agency will need to fulfil the travel health control measures.
+In this case, the employment agency will need to ensure that the travel health control measures are fulfilled.

 #### 7. I cannot submit an entry application as my employee does not have a Singapore-registered mobile phone number.
 As I urgently require manpower, can I submit my own mobile phone number instead?